vdud/code-of-design/posts/top-10-svelte-resources/top-10-svelte-resources.md

 Overall, both frameworks are easy to learn and have good performance, so the choice between them will largely depend on personal preference and the specific needs of the project.

+I personally recommend SvelteKit because it has more room for growth and is more actively maintained than Sapper.

 ## Udemy

 [Svelte 3 Course on Udemy](https://www.udemy.com/course/sveltejs-the-complete-guide/): A comprehensive Udemy course by Maximilian Schwarzmüller that covers Svelte from basics to advanced concepts.